A common requirement we hear from businesspeople kicking off a CRM evaluation is ‘dashboards.’

 Dashboards are usually created shortly after a new CRM system goes live and reportable data is available.
 They’re also typically developed based on user and management feedback to ensure their usefulness and relevance.
 New dashboards can be created as needed, and existing ones can be easily modified.

-Not every dashboard component will be needed by every employee, and most enterprise CRM solutions are flexible enough to allow each user (if given the appropriate permissions) to choose which dashboard components they want to see.
-Multiple elements can be grouped into pre-defined sets, allowing for a standard sales, service, or marketing dashboard.
+Not every CRM dashboard component is needed by every employee, and most enterprise CRM solutions are flexible enough to let each user (with appropriate permissions) choose which components to view.
+Multiple elements can be grouped into predefined sets, enabling a standard sales, service, or marketing dashboard.

 CRM Dashboard Example Components